+5.2 Chirality

-7.1,2,3 Chirality, Enantiomers, Planes of Symmetry, and Terminology achiral- A molecule is achiral if it is the same as its mirror image.
+achiral- A molecule is achiral if it is the same as its mirror image.

 enantiomers-Two molecules that are mirror images of each other but are different and are not superimposable on each other.

 - Note: "enantiomers" involves a relationship between two structures. - "Chiral" is a term that applies to a single molecule.